vflopez77/Election_Analysis/README.md

     ...
     txt_file.write(election_results)
 ```
+### Variable Use - Lists and Dictionaries

   ## Summary
 The script used for this election is fast and accurate, and can be applied to any type of election.
 For a primary election, with a subsequent run-off election, it can easily be modified to find the top <b><i>n</i></b> number of candidates to be enterd in the run-off.
-It can also be altered to process election results by district, as well as county and any combination of those.
+It can also be altered to process election results by Congressional District for House elections.
+This solution will answer all of your election data processing needs.